Rolf Smedvig: Biography

 Rolf Smedvig was born in Seattle, Washington.
 His father Egil Steinar Smedvig (1922–2012) was a composer and music teacher who had immigrated from Stavanger, Norway.
 His mother Kristin (Jonsson) Smedvig (1921-2004) was member of the Seattle Symphony's violin section who had immigrated from Iceland.

 In 1965, at age 13, Smedvig joined the Seattle Youth Symphony Orchestras as their principal trumpet.
 In 1971, he participated in the summer music program at Tanglewood Music Center.
 Leonard Bernstein chose him to be the trumpet soloist for the 1971 world premiere of his composition Mass which was composed for the opening of the John F. Kennedy Center for the Performing Arts.

-Smedvig studied music under the tutelage of Maurice André at Boston University, where Smedvig later served as an instructor.
+Smedvig studied music under the tutelage of Roger Voisin at Boston University, where Smedvig later served as an instructor.
 In 1971, aged 19, Smedvig joined the Boston Symphony as assistant principal trumpet.
 At the time, Smedvig was the youngest member of the orchestra.
 He was promoted to principal trumpet in 1979, and left in 1981 to focus on a solo career, conducting, and chamber music.

 Smedvig co-founded the Empire Brass brass quintet in 1972.
 The quinted served as Faculty Quintet-in-Residence at Boston University for a number of years.
 The group was the first brass quintet to win a Walter W. Naumburg Foundation award.
-The group has released twenty-some albums.
+The group has released over twenty albums.